This article has links to products and services we love, which we may make commission from.

 After an hour’s drive, you’ll briefly stop at an old service station with souvenir shops, for a chance to stretch your legs while your driver removes air from the tires.

 The friendly shopkeepers will offer to sell you a ‘Ghutra,’ which is a traditional Arabic headscarf worn by local Bedouins to protect against dust and sandstorms.
-It also helps keep your head cool on hot days and it’s fun to watch how skillfully they tie it for you.
+It also helps keep your head cool on hot days and it’s fun to watch how skilfully they tie it for you.

 A stop there only lasts 20 minutes and then it’s time to go bashing through the Lehbab desert dunes.